 We want to show the clear distinction between our fee model and the Ethereum one.
 Also, unlike Ethereum, where most of the opcodes have very distinct gas prices, basic zkEVM opcodes will likely have similar

-ergs price.
+ergs prices.
 Generally, the execution itself (arithmetic operations, which do not involve storage updates) is very cheap.
 As in Ethereum, most of the cost is incurred for storage updates.

-- Why can't we have constant price for storage value?
+- Why can't we have a constant price for storage value?

 ergs for publishing pubdata for each block.
 Users can provide a cap on the